 We do not have any, and have no plans to acquire any, manufacturing facilities.
 We produce in our laboratory relatively small quantities of compounds for evaluation in our research programs.
 We rely, and expect to continue to rely, on third parties for the manufacture of our product candidates for preclinical and clinical testing, as well as for commercial manufacture if any of our product candidates are approved.
 We currently have limited manufacturing arrangements and expect that each of our product candidates will only be covered by single source suppliers for the foreseeable future.
-For example, we purchase our API for TP-O3, lottilaner, from Elanco, who sources through a single source supplier.
+For example, we purchase our API for TP-03, lotilaner, from Elanco, who sources through a single source supplier.
 This reliance increases the risk that we will not have sufficient quantities of our product candidates or products, if approved, or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.

 Furthermore, all entities involved in the preparation of therapeutics for clinical trials or commercial sale, including our existing contract manufacturers for our product candidates, are subject to extensive regulation.
 Components of a finished therapeutic product approved for commercial sale or used in clinical trials must be manufactured in accordance with cGMP requirements.
-These regulations govern manufacturing processes and products production processes and products and products and products and products and products approved for sale.
+These regulations govern manufacturing processes and procedures, including record keeping, and the implementation and operation of quality systems to control and assure the quality of investigational products and products approved for sale.
 Poor control of production processes can lead to the introduction of contaminants, or to inadvertent changes in the properties or stability of our product candidates that may not be detectable in final product testing.
 We or our contract manufacturers must supply all necessary documentation in support of an NDA on a timely basis and must adhere to the FDA's Good Laboratory Practice regulations and cGMP regulations enforced by the FDA through its facilities inspection program.
 Foreign regulatory authorities, including the European Commission and the competent authorities of the EU Member States, may require compliance with similar requirements.
 The facilities and quality systems of our third-party contractor manufacturers must pass a pre-approval inspection for compliance with the applicable regulations as a condition of marketing approval of our product candidates.
 We do not control the manufacturing process of, and are completely dependent on, our contract manufacturing partners for compliance with cGMP regulations.
-We have little or no control or processes of third-party manufacturers, and the production of API and our drug products are located outside of the U.S. and require FDA approval, which our third-party manufacturers may have limited experience with obtaining.
-Our CMOs and other suppliers are subject to inspection by the FDA and may receive observations that they may not be able to resolve in a timely or effective manner, which could impact whether our products ca
+We have little or no control over the production processes of third-party manufacturers, CMOs or other suppliers.
+The third-party manufacturing facilities used in the production of API and our drug products are located outside of the U.S. and require FDA approval, which our third-party manufacturers may have limited experience with obtaining.
+Our CMOs and other suppliers are subject to in